jacek-kurlit/pik/README.md

 - [ ] Add option to search in environment variables - This is doable, maybe we can show it in process details?
 - [ ] Add Process details - we can either add it at the bottom or add pop up with details
 - [ ] Add option to ask if user wants to kill all processes (???)

+## Refactor

+- [ ] Consider some ratatui widget that can handle input